conda-forge/blog/posts/2020-12-22-year-in-review.rst

 - The community has added 3751 new unique conda packages this year, along with a corresponding number of new feedstocks.
 - For the majority of 2020, the ``conda-forge`` channel on ``anaconda.org`` exceeded 100 million downloads per month.
-- In July of 2020, the ``conda-forge`` channel passed 2 billion total downloads.
+- In July of 2020, the ``conda-forge`` channel passed 2 billion total, all-time downloads.
-- We've built an active community, adding seven new members to the conda-forge Core team and at least two members to the staged-recipes team.
-We've also exceeded 2,500 recipe maintainers in the ``conda-forge`` GitHub organization.
+- We've grown our active community, adding seven new members to the conda-forge Core team and at least two members to the staged-recipes team.
+- We now have over 2,500 recipe maintainers in the ``conda-forge`` GitHub organization.

 Big New Features
 ----------------